pchapin/clac/README.md

 execution engine while using a different user interface.

-In addition, there is a completely independent implementation of Clac for Android written in Kotlin in the aClac folder.
-This implementation does not currently share any code with the C++ version.
-See the README in that folder for more information.
+In addition, there is a completely independent implementation of Clac for Android written in Kotlin in the [aClac](https://github.com/pchapin/aclac) repository.
+That implementation does not currently share any code with the C++ version.
+See the README in that repository for more information.

 Building